Last Updated on

 What Do Chinch Bugs Like To Eat?
 Your Grass, For Starters…

-June marks the beginning of summer in Southern Ontario Canada, and these Chinch bugs love the hot weather.
+June marks the beginning of summer, and these Chinch bugs love the hot weather.
 Their favourite food is grass, and the new grasses are just beginning to grow at this time of year.

 If you are noticing that part of your lawn goes missing, it’s quite likely it is the fault of these hungry little beggars.

 What does this grass damage look like?
 Very distinct, that’s for sure.
 It’s the equivalent of deforestation, but instead of trees, it’s your lawn.

 It’s important to know the difference between Chinch bug damage and drought.
 Drought just looks like your grass is dried up, while Chinch bug damage looks like parts of your lawn are now missing.

 Chinch bugs have been found throughout the U.S., southern Canada, Mexico, and in Central America.
 There are over 30,000 different kinds of adult beetles worldwide, and Chinch bugs are a type beetle.

 The “June bug” type of Chinch bug is found primarily in Ontario, where I am from.

 Beetles are insects, and insects develop through 4 stages or cycles.
 Insects begin life as an egg, develop into larvae or grubs, spend a few weeks in a cocoon or pupa, and finally emerge as an adult.